SpikeInterface/spikeinterface/doc/index.rst

   Please see the release notes here: :ref:`release0.90.0`

-- spikeinterface have now its own GUI see `spikeinterface-gui <https://https://github.com/SpikeInterface/spikeinterface-gui>`_
+- spikeinterface now has its own GUI.
+See `spikeinterface-gui <https://https://github.com/SpikeInterface/spikeinterface-gui>`_

 .. toctree::
     :maxdepth: 2